tpook92/MoBPS/README.md

 Minor Updates to get.pedigree, get.pedigree2, get.pedigree3 (display "0" for founder individuals)
 Uniform display of individual names in get.recombi

-miraculix 0.3.2 & RandomFieldsUtils 0.4.0 (17.12.18):
+Version 0.14.5 (20.12.18) including miraculix 0.3.2 & RandomFieldsUtils 0.4.0 (17.12.18):
-C-implementation for remove.effect.position=TRUE// unification of RandomFieldsUtils-code to HaploBlocker
+C-implementation for remove.effect.position=TRUE// unification of RandomFieldsUtils-code to HaploBlocker.
+Add bp to cM conversion in creating.diploid